adaanene/Monitoring-AWS-CloudWatch/README.md

     ```

-3. Launch an `Amazon Linux 2 instance` and attach the role you created to it
+3. Launch an `Amazon Linux 2 instance` and attach the role you created

     ![image](./screenshots/attach_role.png)